 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 The situation remains extremely volatile and dangerous.
-There’s widespread fighting throughout Syria, including full scale military operations involving the use of small arms, tanks, artillery and aircraft.
+High levels of violence persist throughout Syria, including full scale military operations involving the use of small arms, tanks, artillery and aircraft.
 A number of chemical weapons attacks have taken place across Syria.
 Estimates suggest that over 470,000 people have been killed in the Syria conflict, including over 55,000 children.

-The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country.
-Some areas of eastern Syria remain under the effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.
+The Syrian regime does not exercise control of significant parts of Syria, notably in the north, south and east of the country.
+A small area of eastern Syria remains under the effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.

 Terrorists are very likely to try to carry out attacks in Syria.
 Continued attacks across Syria including in major cities, have left large numbers of people dead or injured.